Booster2ooo/real-debrid-blackhole/README.md

 | ARIA2_PATH | (For Aria2 downloader) The Aria2 server json rpc path |
 | ARIA2_SECURE | (For Aria2 downloader) true for https, false otherwise |
 | ARIA2_SECRET | (For Aria2 downloader) The Aria2 server rpc secret |

+\* The DATA folders structure is a shortcut for the following config:
+- BLACKHOLE = DATA + /torrents
+- IN_PROGESS = DATA + /torrents/in-progress
+- DOWNLOADS = DATA + /downloads

 ## Downloaders
 The app features 3 downloader: